junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 With two full days of recharging, for the first time after three weeks, Dean feels energized.

-And even better, now that Cas gets to be free and exist outside house, he seems to have a very strong preference of staying close by Dean, which, Dean realizes, he doesn't mind at all.
+And even better, now that Cas gets to be free and exist outside the house, he seems to have a very strong preference for staying close to Dean, which, Dean realizes, he also doesn't mind at all.

-So when Dean works into his office, accompanied by his ghost best friend, even the work feels more entertaining.
+So when Dean walks into his office, accompanied by his ghost best friend, even the work feels more entertaining.

 Even Mr. Adler notices the difference.

-"You look, happy, Dean," the man says, sitting down in the chair opposite him.
+"You look, happy, Dean," the man says, sitting down in the chair opposite him, analyzing him.
 "Any good news?"

 Dean shrugs, but can't help smiling genuinely.
 "You may say that."

 Mr. Adler scrutinizes his face, "Let me guess, a new relationship?
-You met someone, don't you?
+You met someone, didn't you?
 Love can do that to a man."

 Dean barks out a laugh.
 "Not remotely like that, but, also in a way, not wrong."

 "Well, as long as you're happy."
 Mr. Adler glances around the office, then rises and pats his shoulder.
 "Anything you need, just let me know, okay?
-The company works the best when the employees are happy."
+The company works best when the employees are happy."

 Dean keeps the smile on as Mr. Adler leaves his room.

 He chuckles when he thinks back about what the man just said.
-Well, a new friendship is also counted a *relationship*, isn't it?
-So is the friendly love.
+Well, a new friendship is also counted as a *relationship*, isn't it?
+So is friendly love as to love.
 He whistles briefly in a distant tune he doesn't know he remembers.

 Cas flashes into existence, leaning against the wall.